laion_fmri¶

 Single-trial betas, noise-ceiling maps, ROI masks, brain-space mapping, multi-subject groups, and PyTorch.

-Four hands-on, narrated walkthroughs covering the full workflow.
+Five hands-on, narrated walkthroughs covering the full workflow.

 Auto-generated reference for every public module, class, and function.